CODE-AXION/blood-bank/flow.md

         *   **Add/Delete Gallery:** Manage images for the website's gallery (`galleries` table).
         *   **Add/Delete News:** Publish or remove news articles (`news` table).
         *   **Add/Delete Advertisement:** Manage advertisements (`advertisements` table).

 ---

+#### **IV.
+Patient Flow (Post-Registration)**

+This flow is for users who have submitted a blood request and now have a patient account.

+1.  **Patient Login:**
+    *   A registered patient uses the link from their email to set their password for the first time, then logs in.
+    *   **Module:** Login Module
+    *   **Authentication:** System validates credentials against the `users` table (where `role` = 'patient').

+2.  **Patient Panel Access:**
+    *   Upon successful login, the patient is taken to their personal dashboard.
+    *   **Module:** Patient Management System (Patient Panel)

+3.  **Request Status Tracking:**
+    *   The primary feature is a page listing all their past and present blood requests.
+    *   They can see the current **status** (e.g., Pending, Approved, Fulfilled, Rejected) of each request in real-time.

+4.  **Profile Management:**
+    *   Patients can view and update their personal information (address, mobile number) and change their account password.

+5.  **Submitting Additional Requests:**
+    *   The panel provides an easy way to submit a new blood request.
+The form will be pre-populated with their existing personal details, simplifying the process.

+---

+#### **V. Donor & Donation Lifecycle Flow**

+This section details the end-to-end process from a new donor registering to their blood becoming available in the inventory.

+**A. Donor-Initiated Actions (Frontend)**

+1.  **Registration:** A prospective donor fills out the registration form on the public website.
+A `user` and `donor` record are created with a `pending_verification` status.
+2.  **Login & Panel Access:** Once approved by an admin, the donor can log in to their personal panel.
+3.  **Self-Service:** In their panel, the donor can update their profile information and view their past donation history.

+**B. Admin-Managed Actions (Backend)**

+1.  **Account Verification:** An admin sees the new `pending_verification` donor in the Filament panel.
+After reviewing the details, the admin uses an "Approve" action to activate the account.
+The donor is notified via email.
+2.  **Recording a Donation (Inventory Creation):**
+    *   When an active donor donates blood, an admin opens the `BloodUnitResource` in Filament.
+    *   The admin selects the donor, enters the unique bag ID, collection date, and other details.
+    *   Upon saving, a new `blood_unit` is created with a status of `'test_awaited'`, and the donor's `last_donation_date` is updated.
+3.  **Serology Testing:** The admin navigates to the newly created blood unit's record and uses a Relation Manager to enter the results of various serology tests (e.g., HIV, Hepatitis).
+4.  **Inventory Activation (Automation):** Once all required tests are logged with 'negative' results, the system automatically changes the `blood_unit`'s status from `'test_awaited'` to **`'ready_for_issue'`**.

+At the conclusion of this flow, a new, safe, and tested unit of blood is officially available in the system's inventory, ready to be allocated to a patient via the Blood Request Module.

+---